danielholmes/coc-base-analyser/README.md

  - skele traps not lurable
  - skele traps + air traps not within dgb positions (gives info for cleanup if first hit was with air)
  - 3 viable DGB spots (more difficult)
+ - farm wars - tes;as in diff compaertmant for gowipe

 ## TH9 Rules